 2.88.010 Definitions.

 The definitions contained in Title 18 of this code, as amended, shall be fully applicable to this chapter except as hereinafter otherwise defined.
-Such definitions include the following:
+For purposes of this chapter, the following definitions shall apply:

-A "Appellant" means any interested person filing an appeal under this chapter.
-B.  "Approving authority" means the officer, director, agency, commission, subsidiary board of the county, department or board of appeals which made the decision being appealed.
+A "Appellant" means any interested person filing a notice of appeal under this chapter.

-C. "Board" means the board of supervisors of Napa County.
+B. "Board" means the board of supervisors of Napa County.

-D. "Clerk" means the clerk of the board of supervisors of Napa County.
+C. "Clerk" means the clerk of the board of supervisors of Napa County.

+D “Decision maker” means the officer, director, agency, commission, subsidiary board of the county, department, board of appeals or other person or body to which decision-making authority was delegated and that made the decision being appealed.

+E. “Decision” means a determination made by a decision maker, pursuant to authority vested in the decision maker by law or by delegation from the board of supervisors that is binding and/or final unless successfully appealed.
+For purposes of this chapter, “Decision” means only those decisions that involve the exercise of discretion by the decision maker, and shall not include ministerial actions.

-E. "Hearing" means any proceeding at which a person may attend and present testimony, including but not limited to, public hearings and noticed public hearings.
+F. "Hearing" means any proceeding at which a person may attend and present testimony, including but not limited to, public hearings and noticed public hearings.

-F. "Interested person" means:
+G. "Interested person" means:

-1. For an appeal of a decision made for the following discretionary land use permits: conditional use permits and modifications thereto, variances, rezonings and zoning text amendments, telecommunications permits, viewshed applications and certificates of legal nonconformity, "interested person" means the approving authority, any person who testified or offered evidence at a hearing or other proceeding at which the matter being appealed was considered, and all persons, including businesses, corporations or other public or private entities, shown on the last equalized assessment roll as owning real property within one thousand feet of any property which is the subject of the appeal.
+1. For an appeal of a decision relating to real property, including discretionary land use permits, such as conditional use permits and modifications thereto, variances, rezonings and zoning text amendments, telecommunications permits, viewshed applications and certificates of legal nonconformity, "interested person" means any person who testified or offered evidence at a hearing or other proceeding at which the matter being appealed was considered, and all persons, including businesses, corporations or other public or private entities, shown on the last equalized assessment roll as owning real property within one thousand feet of any property which is the subject of the appeal.

-2. For all other appeals, "interested person" means the approving authority, any person who testified or offered evidence at a hearing or other proceeding at which the matter being appealed was considered, and all persons, including businesses, corporations or other public or private entities, shown on the last equalized assessment roll as owning real property within three hundred feet of any property which is the subject of the appeal.
+2. For all other appeals, "interested person" means any person who testified or offered evidence at a hearing or other proceeding at which the matter being appealed was considered, if such a hearing was held.
+If no hearing was required for the decision, then “interested person” means any person whose pecuniary interests, civil rights, or property rights or interests are demonstrably affected by a decision, provided they offered comment on the decision or offered evidence, if given the opportunity to do so.

-3. "Interested person" includes the appellant and the permittee, if different, whether or not they appeared at the hearing, but does not include other persons unless such persons testified or offered evidence at the hearing other than by merely affixing their signatures to petitions submitted at the hearing.
+3. "Interested person" includes the permittee.

-.
-"Noticed public hearing" means a hearing that is noticed in accordance with Section 18.136.040 of this code, or any similar provision of law.
+H. "Noticed public hearing" means a hearing that is noticed in accordance with Section 18.136.040 of this code, or any similar provision of law.

-H.   "Permit" means any permit, certificate, license or other entitlement for use, or any determination, decision or action made or taken by any approving authority under this code, including any environmental determination made pursuant to the California Environmental Quality Act (CEQA) and state or county guidelines or other regulations adopted to implement CEQA.
+I.   "Permit" means any permit, certificate, certification, license, approval or other entitlement allowing the use of real property, construction of structures thereon, or conduct of business or personal activities, which was issued, denied or made subject to conditions as a result of the decision being appealed.
+An appeal of a decision to issue a “Permit” includes any environmental determination made pursuant to the California Environmental Quality Act (CEQA) and state or county guidelines or other regulations adopted to implement CEQA, in connection with final action taken on the permit to which the CEQA determination relates.

-I. "Permittee" means the person who has applied for the permit which is the subject of the appeal.
+J. "Permittee" means the person or entity that has applied for the permit that is the subject of the appeal.